iluwatar/java-design-patterns/README.md

 # Getting Started

 This site showcases Java Design Patterns.
 The solutions have been developed by experienced programmers and architects from the open-source community.
 The patterns can be browsed by their high-level descriptions or by looking at their source code.
 The source code examples are well commented and can be thought of as programming tutorials on how to implement a specific pattern.
 We use the most popular battle-proven open-source Java technologies.
+Remember that each pattern has its own trade-offs.
+And you need to pay attention more to why you're choosing a certain pattern than to how to implement it.

 Before you dive into the material, you should be familiar with various [Software Design Principles](https://java-design-patterns.com/principles/).